ValKmjolnir/Nasal-Interpreter/README.md

 The interpreter is still in development.Anyone who interested in this could also join us!

-# Nasal--

-For some reasons i will first try to make a interpreter for nasal--(???)

-Maybe.Because i haven't take the lesson of 'principle of compiler'(what a shame...)

 # Now complete all types

 var: int   float   double   std::string   char   long long int